endoflife-date/endoflife.date/products/emberjs.md

 -   purl: pkg:github/emberjs/ember.js

 # NPM is more accurate than git.
 Version 1.0.0 to 2.11.0 are not on NPM, but 1.x and 2.x cycles are
-# not displayed on this page so it's not a big deal.
+# not displayed on this page, so it's not a big deal.
 auto:
   methods:
   -   npm: ember-source